karencfisher/password-generator/README.md

 Is this the absolute best method?
 Maybe not.
 But it should be reasonably difficult to guess one's final password -- as long as your phrases are unique to begin with.
 And it is easier to remember "my email password" and "my secret recipie" easier for most of us, I think, than to remember "6MxKmDYfW5jHAsBbAgNS."

-For real use, be as idiosyncratic with your memorable phrases.
+For real use, be as idiosyncratic with your memorable phrases as you can.
 This way, even if hackers have this tool to use, to hack your passwords would still require them to hack your brain as well.
 (And we don't have tech for that... yet.
 Maybe next month.)